-AIFMD requires that the maximum leverage of a Fund be disclosed under two methodologies: (i) the Commitment Method and (ii) the Gross Method.
+In addition, AIFMD requires that the maximum leverage of a Fund be disclosed under two methodologies: (i) the Commitment Method and (ii) the Gross Method.
 Please refer to the section entitled "Leverage" for more detail.
-It is currently anticipated that the Fund's total leverage calculated under the Commitment Method, including short term borrowings and longer term leverage, will not exceed 200%.

-The maximum leverage the Fund may incur under Commitment Method and the Gross Method is as follows:
+The maximum leverage the Fund may incur under these two methodologies is as follows:

 Maximum Leverage under AIFMD Methods

-Calculated under the Commitment Method 300%
+Calculated under the Commitment Method 150%

-Calculated under the Gross Method 1,250%
+Calculated under the Gross Method 500%